martinvicknair/shopcbdkansas.com/_pages/free-listings.md

   American Shaman
 author: shopcbdkansas
 post_excerpt: >
-  Free basic listing for every CBD
+  A free basic listing of every CBD
   American Shaman store in Kansas (and
   Missouri).
 Use the Store Locator for
   Premium Listings.